Art is not born in museums or at the hands of art critics and event curators.

 Museums house works of art but do not participate in their genesis, which takes place in small, much less opulent spaces.
 Piet Mondrian made the greatest revolution by painting in small, modest apartments; his last studio in New York was partly furnished with furniture made from wood derived from fruit crates.
 Henri Matisse made masterpieces in a hotel room.
 All Julius Bissier needed to create a world of beauty was a table.

 Time passes and finally insiders take note of the importance of certain works, an importance already attributed to them by a few connoisseurs who, well before official proclamations, had recognized their quality and significance.
-Such works became part of private collections that were often donated to museums, which preserved them and, for a fee, made them available to a wider public.
-Over time museums such as Paris Beaubourg, London Tate, Amsterdam Stedelijk, NYC Metropolitan and MoMA have acquired some of the most important works of the twentieth century.
+Such works become part of private collections that are often donated to museums, which preserve them and, for a fee, make them available to a wider public.
+Over time museums such as Paris Beauburg, London Tate Modern, Amsterdam Stedelijk, NYC Metropolitan and MoMA have acquired some of the most important works of the twentieth century.

 Contemporary art museums, on the other hand, are places that present daily fresh art to the public.
 Artists often create their works on site, that is, in the very places that then exhibit them, promoting them.
 Directors, critics and curators, who in the past almost never understood the work of innovative artists, seem to have become so good today that they can even announce in advance the art to come.